 Steinberg set up a new London-based research and development centre in November 2012, and hired as many of the former Sibelius development team as possible to start work on a brand new scoring application for Windows and Mac.
-There are currently twelve of us in the team, and all of us were formerly part of the Sibelius development team.
+There are currently 14 of us in the team, and almost all of us were formerly part of the Sibelius development team.

 When will your new application be released?

 We’re still deep in the development of our first version, and it’s difficult to predict when the software might be ready for release.
 Please visit this blog regularly to read all about the current status of the project.
 Even better, sign up to be notified when a new update is posted by entering your email address in the box on the right-hand side of the page.

 Does your new application have a name?